RainerGaier/Namibia-2026/content/index.md

 The Omaruru, Karibib and Okombahe/Uis/Tsubeses areas are all situated in a semi-arid farming region and have a homogenous farming pattern, which is mostly stock-raising.
 It also combines communal farming with commercial farming.
 The needs for production and marketing are therefore very similar and the farming community has a distinct mutual interest which distinguishes their area from the Okahandja/Otjiwarongo areas which are different in various aspects.

-Various mining operations occur within this region at places such as [Navachab](https://www.namibweb.com/navachab.htm) and on a smaller scale at places surrounding Uis and the desert area.
+Various mining operations occur within this region at places such as  <a href="https://www.namibweb.com/navachab.htm" target="_blank" rel="noopener">Navachab</a> and on a smaller scale at places surrounding Uis and the desert area.
 Karibib also has a marble industry.
 Walvis Bay is the principle home of Namibia's fishing industry.
 Arandis supports mining industry and Swakopmund boasts manufacturing.
-Arandis is also an [Export Processing Zone (EPZ)](https://www.namibweb.com/epz.htm).
+Arandis is also an <a href="https://www.namibweb.com/epz.htm" target="_blank" rel="noopener">Export Processing Zone (EPZ)</a>.

 This region, with its link to the coast of Namibia, is well developed and should not experience any difficulty in functioning as an administrative unit.
 Facilities such as schools, hospitals and clinics, the supply of electricity and telecommunication services are, with a few exceptions, well established.
 The linkage of this predominantly farming area with the more developed areas such as Swakopmund and Walvis Bay is territorially justified and can only be to their advantage.
 The region comprises of six constituencies: Omaruru, Karibib, Brandberg, Arandis, Swakopmund, Walvis Bay.